 - Remove any chance of predictability for future sprints until the undone work is under control.

-Empirical process control is not about doing everything correctly, it’s about transparency, inspecting, and adapting.
+Empirical process control is not about doing everything correctly first time, it’s about transparency, inspecting, and adapting.

 The fallacy of the rejected backlog item